medwatt/gmid/README.md

 ```

 The `GMID` class contains methods that can be used to generate plots
 seamlessly.

+### Making Simple Plots

 We start by creating an object called `nmos` that selects the nmos
 from the lookup table and sets the source-bulk and drain-source voltages to
 some fixed values.
 Since the data is 4-dimensional, it is necessary to fix two
 of the variables at a time to enable 2-dimensional plotting.